Why I crashed my car yesterday.

 I need to put into practice the advice I so often give other single mums – make sure I am having enough me time.
 So tonight, it’ll be a glass or two of red wine and a bath for me.
 What are you doing to look after yourself?

-P.S DID YOU KNOW?
+P.S.
+DID YOU KNOW?

-You can also book in for one-on-one mentoring with Julia Hasche from wherever you are in the world!
+You can also book one-on-one coaching with Julia Hasche from wherever you are in the world!

-• Have you just parted ways with your partner, and feeling lost?
+- Have you just parted ways with your partner, and feeling lost?

-• Have you been single for a little while now and need assistance with getting your life back on track and feeling empowered?
+- Have you been single for a little while now and need assistance with getting your life back on track and feeling empowered?

-Click HERE to read all about the mentoring programs currently available, and book in herefor your 30 minute complimentary Clarity Call.
+Click HERE to read about coaching and to hear from some others who have gone through coaching programs with Julia, and book in here for your 30-minute complimentary Clarity Call.

 The purpose of the Clarity Call is:

-1. For me to get to know you and understand an overview of your current situation and where you are at.
+- For me to get to know you and understand an overview of your current situation and where you are at.

-2. For us to establish what you need assistance with to move forward.
+- For us to establish what you need assistance with to move forward.

-3. To see if we are a good fit to work together.
+- To see if we are both comfortable working together.

 Know someone who needs to read this?
 Share it with them via the links below.